HunterLiddell/APC440-GroupProject/apc440-group-project/README.md

 If you're using PyCharm or any fancy text editor, there's limited Svelte support baked-in, but for rendering purposes you should be okay.

-If not (for any reason), follow these steps to install the supported plugin for Svelte - These steps are for PyCharm
+If something goes wrong (for any reason), follow these steps to install the supported plugin for Svelte - These steps are for PyCharm

 - Note that this is for a general guideline, depending on your IDE these steps may vary such as VSCode using "Extensions"